 - “Our content marketing program and workflow processes are pretty complex and I worry that a tool like this won’t be flexible enough…”

-- “Our small team loves Divvy, but I worry about how to best roll it out to our entire organization.”
+- “Our core team loves Divvy, but I worry about how to best roll it out to our entire organization.”

 - “Our content is highly sensitive, so I’m worried about the level of security that your application provides.”

 Each of these fears has content implications, whether they are in the form of videos that demonstrate the flexibility of the application, organization-wide implementation guides or a security guidelines document (respectively).
 Having content ready to go when/if these fears come up, or simply when a prospect is browsing your website, is a powerful step towards landing your next customer.

 So, where should you start?
 How should you go about identifying customer skepticisms?
 Here are a few practical ways:

 - Schedule a Pow-wow with Your Sales Team – Sales people are on the front lines of your organization and they will probably be able to rattle off a list of skepticisms, fears and worries that they hear on a regular basis.
 Capture that list, organize them based on your buyer profiles and add them within your profile/persona documentation.

 - Customer Surveys & Interviews – As the old saying goes…”If you don’t know, ask.”
 Sean D’Souza talks through his six questions in the DishyMix episode I mentioned above, so you can listen or grab his ebook here.
 Create a survey or interview questionnaire and start contacting customers.
 If your sales team or account managers are on board, remind them to go through the questionnaire on their next customer phone call.
 Record the conversations if possible.
 Certainly outsourcing this initiative is also an option.